The Power and Rationale for Magnet Schools

 Magnet schools are theme-based public schools that provide high-quality education to students from within traditional public school models to prepare them for career, college and life success.
-Magnet success is based on five pillars: Diversity, Innovative Curriculum and Professional Development, Academic Excellence, High-Quality Instructional Systems, and Family and Community Partnerships.
+Magnet success is based on five pillars: Diversity, Innovative Curriculum and Professional Development, Academic Excellence, Leadership, and Family and Community Partnerships.
 The synergistic relationship of these five equally held tenets is not merely a foundation but a compass moving our students forward to a well-prepared future.

 Our interactive blueprint is designed for the superintendent and/or district leadership.
 You are encouraged to look over the table of contents and click on the sections that are of interest to your district and/or schools and programs.
 The Rationale section provides an overview and background and includes an activity to externalize knowledge, clarify and create shared understanding.
 This may be a good start to begin thinking about magnet schools and the five pillars, or you may want to go to the essential questions in the Pillars section for an area of focus.
 The ToA section is a Theory of Action or Logic Model if you need to address the culture in your district or school.